-MULTI OCCUPATIONAL COOPERATIVE Elective 1 credit The St. Ansgar Multi Occupational Cooperative (MOC) program is a work-based learning experience that allows students to work with employers to learn jobspecific objectives.
-Students will be able to apply classroom experiences with on the job training through local businesses.
+WORK-BASED LEARNING INTERNSHIPS (WBLI)Elective1 creditThe St. Ansgar Work-Based Learning Internships (WBLI) program is a work-based learning experience that allows students to work with employers to learn job-specific objectives.
+Students will be able to apply classroom experiences with on-the-job training through local businesses.
 Students will have the opportunity to gain experience while working with an employer to make an informed decision about careers goals after they graduate high school.
 Students will apply to the MOC program with a criterion based on: grades, attendance, and workmanship.